IES-Limited/esp32-idf-example/README.md

 .
 par-name,   app,  par_n,   ,         1M
 ```
 The custom partition can be set by `menuconfig`-->`Partition Table`-->`Partition Table`-->`Custom partition table CSV`.
-The file path need to be same location with Project `CMakeList.txt`.
+The file path need to be same location with `sdkconfig`.
-The size of number of app partitions depend on the memory flash IC come along with ESP32.
+The size of number of app partitions depend on the memory flash come along with ESP32.
 Default for ESP32 Dev Board is 4MB.